RabbitSnore/rma-exploration/rma-exploration_lys_report.md

     - <a href="#item-level-mean-by-mean-absolute-change-in-item-agreement"
       id="toc-item-level-mean-by-mean-absolute-change-in-item-agreement">Item-Level
       Mean by Mean Absolute Change in Item Agreement</a>
+    - <a href="#response-level-item-agreement-and-change-in-item-agreement"
+      id="toc-response-level-item-agreement-and-change-in-item-agreement">Response-level
+      Item Agreement and Change in Item Agreement</a>
     - <a href="#visualization" id="toc-visualization">Visualization</a>
 - <a href="#simulated-persuasion-with-study-1-network"
   id="toc-simulated-persuasion-with-study-1-network">Simulated Persuasion